Radiography Degree Concentration

 Radiologic Sciences, as part of the Department of Diagnostic and Therapeutic Sciences at Georgia Southern University, exists to provide a comprehensive education to students so they enter the profession as competent practitioners.

 The program is accredited by the Joint Review Committee on Education in Radiologic Technology.
-Contact information for the JECERT is:
+The program has been accredited for a period of 8 years.
+Contact information for the JRCERT is: